 Practice Center

-Your Go-To Resource for Occupational Therapy Practice in Connecticut
+Your Go-To Resource for Occupational Therapy in Connecticut

 Stay informed and empowered with ConnOTA’s Practice Center—your comprehensive hub for essential resources across all occupational therapy practice areas in Connecticut.
 Whether you work in schools, hospitals, home health, or emerging practice settings, you'll find the guidance, tools, and state-specific information you need.
 With dedicated content for school occupational therapy practitioners alongside resources for the broader occupational therapy community, we’re here to support you at every stage of your career.